theo543/msg-check/README.md

 # Installation

 Run the symlink script for your OS and move commit-msg to your hooks folder (recommended for easy updating).
-Alternatively, you could copy the script and the submodule to your hooks folder and rename the script "commit-msg".
+Alternatively, you could copy the script files to your hooks folder and rename the script "commit-msg".

 Git does not support multiple hooks of the same type.
 If you already have global or local commit message hooks, you can run msg-check from your hooks.
-If the bad-commit-message-blocker folder or script is missing the hook will download it.

 **Important:**
 Git for Windows may break symlinks.